 How did different groups react to the new ideas being presented by Muhammad?

-Why is pilgrimage so important to Muslims?
+What is the Hajj, and why is it so important to Muslims?

 How did we get here?